 These plans clearly prove Alexander’s determination and do not leave room for failure.
 He was going to conquer the entire

 Mediterranean, something the Romans achieved only several centuries later but their empire was not the making of one man and did not take shape in one lifetime.
-The Greek language, for centuries the lingua franca all over the Middle-East including today’s Iraq, Iran and Afghanistan and helping to spread Christianity, would also been spoken and used in our western countries; Latin may not have had a chance beyond a local nucleus.
+The Greek language, for centuries the lingua franca all over the Middle-East including today’s Iraq, Iran and Afghanistan and helping to spread Christianity, would also be spoken and used in our western countries; Latin may not have had a chance beyond a local nucleus.
 Our world definitely would have looked very different considering that the knowledge of Greek philosophers, mathematicians, artists and sailors would have flowed straight through our veins!

-Unfortunately, when Perdiccas found these orders after Alexander’s death, he decided that the expenses were far too high and Diodorus mentions that even the Macedonians, when these plans were read out aloud, realized that the projects were excessive and impractical.
+Unfortunately, when Perdiccas found these orders after Alexander’s death, he decided that the expenses were far too high and Diodorus mentions that even the Macedonians when these plans were read out aloud, realized that the projects were excessive and impractical.
 Well, I would say this is only one way to present the case since there definitely was no shortage of money to sponsor the Successors’ wars for forty years!
 But, on the other hand, if things had evolved differently with Hephaistion or Craterus at the helm in Babylon instead of Perdiccas, who knows what could have happened to Alexander’s dreams.